Dark Secrets of Baryons: Illuminating Dark Matter-Baryon Interactions with JWST: Introduction

-We investigate elastic scattering between DM and baryons (we consider both electrons and protons as baryons) using spectroscopic ultraviolet luminosity function (UVLF) measurements from JWST.
-For such interactions, the momentum-transfer cross section between DM and baryons, $\sigma^{\chi B}_{T,n}$, is parametrized as
+We investigate elastic scattering between DM and baryons using the JWST UV luminosity function (UVLF) data.\,\,For such interactions, the momentum-transfer cross section between DM and baryons, $\sigma^{\chi B}_{T,n}$, is parametrized as:

-where $\sigma^{\chi B}_{n}$ is the normalization for the scattering cross-section, $B \in \{p, e\}$ is the target particle, $v$ is the relative velocity between DM and baryons, and $n$ is an exponent which can be either positive or negative, depending on the underlying interaction model.
-We examine $n=0$, $n = -2$, and $n = -4$ cases, corresponding respectively to {\it contact}, \textit{electric dipole-moment-like}, and \textit{Coulomb-like} interactions.
+where $\sigma^{\chi B}_{n}$ is the normalization for the scattering cross-section, $B \in \{p, e^\pm\}$, is the target particle, $v$ is the relative velocity between DM and baryons, and $n$ is an exponent which may be positive or negative, depending on the underlying interaction model.
+We examine $n=0$, $n = -2$, and $n = -4$ cases, corresponding respectively to {\it contact}, \textit{electric-dipole-moment-like}, and \textit{Coulomb-like} interactions.